-➤ A "2nd" in this column means it is a likely item to find at a second-hand store.
+► A "2nd" in this column means it is a likely item to find at a second-hand store.

-= How many of an item to bring.
+► # = How many of an item to bring.
 A "+" indicates you can bring more if you'd like.

 Top Layers - Required !
 2nd # Item Description 2 Sports Bras Regular bras have clips that are uncomfortable under a pack.
-2nd 1 Wicking Short Sleeve T- Shirts This T-shirt is made out of wool or synthetic fabric that moves moisture away from your skin and allows maximum airflow.
+2nd 3 Wicking Short Sleeve T- Shirts This T-shirt is made out of wool or synthetic fabric that moves moisture away from your skin and allows maximum airflow.
+2nd 1 Long Sleeve Sun Shirt Loose, lightweight, light-colored for sun protection.
+Instructors prefer old oxford or button-down men's dress shirts from thrift stores.
 2nd 1 Long Underwear Top Should be synthetic or wool.
 Should be "form fitting", but not restrictive.
 2nd 1 Light Insulating Jacket Fleece or wool mid-layer.
 A hood on this layer is a luxurious plus.
 Should fit snugly over long underwear top, but not baggy.
-2nd 1 Mid-weight Insulating Jacket Heavier wool or fleece jacket.
-Should fit over your light jacket.
-We recommend a synthetic or water-resistant down fill puffy jacket with hood. !
+2nd 1 Mid-weight Insulating Jacket Heavier fleece or a lightweight synthetic puffy jacket.
+(Down insulation is not appropriate for this layer due wet conditions).
+Should fit over long underwear and light-weight jacket. !
+1 Puffy Parka Expedition weight synthetic or waterproofed down puffy jacket. !
 1 Waterproof/Breathable Rain Jacket See additional notes below Must fit over all your other layers.
-Must fit over all your other layers.
-Examples are the REI Rhyolite Jacket and Patagonia Torrentshell
+We recommend a high quality, waterproof breathable fabric.
+The best balance of cost and performance we've found is the REI Stormrealm Jacket

 Bottom Layers - Required !
 2nd # Item Description 4+ Underwear We recommend briefs or boxer briefs.
 Synthetic recommended, but cotton is okay.
 For females, we recommend at least one pair of cotton nighttime underwear (for breathability); the rest can be either synthetic or cotton.
-1 Long Underwear Wool or synthetic leggings.
-Should fit over your underwear, and under your outerwear.
-2nd 1 Shorts Synthetic.
+2 Long Underwear Bottoms Wool or synthetic leggings, "form fitting", but not restrictive.
+2nd 1 Quick Dry Shorts Synthetic.
 If your pant legs zip off to become shorts that works.
-2nd 1 Hiking Pants Lightweight, synthetic and quick drying.
-Soft shell pants are the best option for this environment.
-Light, nylon pants are the next best option.
+2nd 2 Quick Dry Hiking Pants Lightweight, synthetic and quick drying.
+Soft shell pants are the best option.
+Light nylon pants are next best.
 2nd 1 Lightweight Synthetic Belt Something that will fit smoothly under your backpack belt.
 Even if your pants fit now, you might be slimmer day by day.
 2nd 1 Warm Long Pants Medium weight synthetic fleece pants.
-Should fit under your rain pants. !
-1 Waterproof Breathable Rain Pants See additional notes below Similar to your rain jacket, we recommend your rain pants be waterproof breathable.
+Should fit under your rain pants.
+2nd 1 Insulated Pants These pants can be down, fleece, or synthetic insulation.
+Full side zips on these pants are useful in the backcountry.
+Example: Mountain Hardware Compressor Pants !
+1 Waterproof Breathable Rain Similar to your rain jacket, we recommend your rain pants be waterproof Pants breathable.
 The Marmot Precip pants have the added bonus of full side zips.
+See additional notes below